 Nursing home administrators require significant formal education.
 Learn about the degree programs, job duties, salary and licensure requirements to see if this is the right career for you.

 Nursing home administrators must have a bachelor's degree, and most hold master's degrees in health administration or other relevant fields.
 Nursing home administrators are involved in the day-to-day aspects of running a long-term care facility, including admitting patients, managing the building, directing staff, budgeting, accounting and financial planning.
 Their degree programs include business courses as well as instruction on healthcare regulations and ethics.

 Nursing home administrators in the U.S. are required to complete a state-approved training program and an internship.
 They must pass a licensing exam and complete continuing education programs for renewal.
-The U.S. Bureau of Labor Statistics (BLS) predicted in 2012 that jobs for health care administrators will grow faster that average for all professions over the next few years.

 |Required Education||Bachelor's degree in healthcare administration; master's in long-term care administration, health services administration or related field recommended|